denten-books/plain-text/2-surface.md

 March of 1932 estimates more than a 50 percent drop in the number of Morse code operators between the years of 1915 and 1931.
-Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln1-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
+Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln2-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
 Where Morse code telegraphy required the mediation of a human-operator responsible for translating language into code, teletype automated the process entirely.
-The operator could simply enter printed characters into the machine directly, using a keyboard similar to the typewriter, by that time widely in business use.
+The operator could simply enter printed characters into the machine directly, using a keyboard similar to the typewriter, by that time widely available in business use.
 The teletype would then automatically transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.
-Operators did not need to concern themselves with machine code at all.
-They saw only the familiar alphabet letters.
+Operators did not need to concern themselves with the particulars of machine code at all.
+The machine control layer of communication began to recede out of sight.

 With the advent of the automated telegraph, content meant for people was now routinely being intermixed with code meant to control machine devices remotely.
 Such remote control capabilities were used for everything from programming radio stations to advertising billboards and knitting machines [@hough_wired_1931; @adler_knitting_1933; @casper_remote_1934].
 Early paper-based storage media, from Morse code-based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punch cards that powered weaving looms, player pianos, and census tabulators coupled natural language with machine control.
-The concern with the legibility of machine code emerges during the first few decades of the twentieth century.
+The concern with the legibility of machine code thus emerges during the first few decades of the twentieth century.
 For the first time in the history of writing, the alphanumerical sign splits between human- and machine- readable inscription.
 For a time, the inscription remains visible at the surface of the control sheet, as perforated figure, punched through the medium.

-The era of ticker tape punch cards can be thought to end with the mass-market introduction of IBM's Magnetic Tape/Selectric Typewriter in 1964.
-Magnetic storage media further submerges the inscription beneath an inscrutable facade.
+![Goldberg's Control Cards [@goldberg_controller_1915].](images/control-2.png)

+"You must acknowledge that this is readable without special training," reads the caption to a schematic illustration for a "controller," patented by H.E.
+Goldberg in 1911.
+"My invention relates to all controllers," Goldberg writes.
+The object of Goldberg's controller was "to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
+Goldberg illustrates his invention in attaching to his patent "a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet" [@goldberg_controller_1915].
+Rather than using ticker tape, Goldberg proposed the use of perforations that while capable of actuating machine levers also formed letters.
+To counteract the unintelligibility of code, Goldberg imagines using cards, perforated in the shape of the English alphabet.
+Thus besides carrying human-readable content, Goldberg's cards did "double duty" to mechanically manipulate the machine's "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915].

+On Goldberg's control sheets, the language of machines and the language of humans coincided on one and the same plane, but only for a time.
+Magnetic tape, mute and inscrutable, soon replaced punch card and ticker tape as the preferred medium for data storage.

-[^ln1-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
+[^ln2-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
 By 1931 women comprised 64 percent of printer and Morse manual operators [@u.s._bureau_of_labor_statistics_displacement_1932, 514].

+[^ln2-bacon]: This volume is also commonly translated as "Of the Dignity and Advancement of Learning," following the Spedding edition.
+The first two books of *The Advancement* appeared first in 1605.
+Together with books 6-9 published in Latin in 1623 they are sometimes referred to as "Of the Advancement and Proficience of Learning or the Partitions of Sciences," following the Oxford 1640 edition.
+I will follow the 1640 English edition here.
+Volume 10, in the new Oxford Collected Works, containing *The Advancement*, is not out at the time of my writing this chapter (2015).

 ## B. Magnetic Tape (Storage)